“A reeeally big shoe”

 Sullivan was an old newspaperman who had gained fame as the host of the most successful television variety show.
 His success as the emcee of a highly-rated television show was surprising.
 He couldn’t dance or sing or act.
 He didn’t play a musical instrument.
 He did not do stand-up or perform in comedy skits.
 He was uncomfortable on the stage and suffered from stage fright.
 He had trouble maintaining eye contact with guests or even the camera.
 His arms were always at war with his body, swinging about noticeably: in the end, Sullivan learned to hold them in check by crossing them around his body.
 This created a hunched look and made him easily impersonated or caricatured.
 As an emcee, he was stiff and stone faced.
 His speech was monotone.
 He tended to linger on some sounds and swallow others, famously turning “show” into “shoe.”
 But the public loved him and his show.
 His trademark phrases—”And now, right here on our stage” and “reeeally big shoe”—sum up his singular gift: His talent was talent.
 He could find it, book it, put it on the stage with other acts.
 He knew what the public wanted and how to mix acts together into a fast paced variety show for all ages and tastes.

 Toast of the Town started in June 1948.
 By mixing old talent with new, Sullivan quickly established the show as must-see television on Sunday nights.
 The show, which was always informally known as the Ed Sullivan Show, officially changed its name to that in 1955.
 Sullivan knew that a “reeeally big shoe” required pace and variety.
 His early shows had five or six guests and Sullivan filled the time in between acts with talk.
 He learned quickly that he should talk less and allow the guests to perform more numbers.
-He also decided to book more guests per show to increase variety and audience appeal.
+He also decided to book more guests per show to increase audience appeal.
 During the 1950s Sullivan also learned that variety meant variety, and that the show had to appeal to all ages and all tastes.
 For the teenagers, that meant he had to book rock ‘n’ roll: in the 1950s, Buddy Holly and, of course, Elvis; in the 1960s, The Beatles, The Rolling Stones, The Doors, among others.
 The rock ‘n’ rollers appeared, on “this very stage,” alongside Borsch-belt comedians, movie stars, classical musicians, acrobats and sports figures.

 By the late 1960s, despite his efforts to stay current, Sullivan’s demographics did not fit CBS executives’ vision of the network.
 His audience had grown old and the show slipped out of the top twenty in the Nielsen ratings.
 As the 1960s closed out, CBS began exploring a wholesale revamping of its programming.
 A purge was in the offing.
 Plans were being discussed to move away from its mainstay, the rural comedies like The Beverly Hillbillies and Greenacres.
 The Mary Tyler Moore Show was in the works, slated to premier in the fall of 1970.
 And All in the Family was on the creative horizon.
 The demographics showed an untapped audience that was younger, urban and hipper.
 CBS planned to mine that audience with new sitcoms and variety shows.
 The days of the old-time variety shows—the days of Ed Sullivan—were numbered.
 Sullivan had survived in the business by hard work and hustle, and he was not content to go out without a fight.